DeathCamel58/denon-reverse-engineering/Writerside/topics/Displays.md

 **198×198**, one surface per deck, and identical on every device that has one: `JC11`, `JC11S`, `JC16`, `JC20`, `JP07`
 and `JP13`. `AZ01_CENTER_WHEEL_DISPLAY` is the only wheel-display format Engine defines.

+Because these are MIDI devices rather than DRM panels, they are detected and flashed like any other attached board — their own MCU firmware lives under `/usr/Engine/Firmware/[HARDWARE_ID] Display/`.
+See [](Engine-MIDI-Devices.md).

 > `JP08` and `JP14` — the motorised SC5000M and SC6000M — have **no** `*_Display_Assignments.qml` and no `Display`
 > entry in `KnownDevices.vfsb`, unlike their non-motorised siblings.
 That is unlikely to mean they have no platter
 > display; more probably it is addressed through the Controller MCU instead of as its own MIDI device.
 Unconfirmed.